Wichita Water Partners shows cost plan for water treatment plant

 The next steps include getting the application for financing submitted.
 City planners will be studying the savings to ensure the savings will not compromise any of the needs of the water plant.

-Wichita Water Partners says it will be continuing to optimize the plant design and they have also identified roughly 26-percent savings available in day-to-day operations of the plant.
+Wichita Water Partners says it will be continuing to optimize the plant design and they have also identified roughly 26% savings available in day-to-day operations of the plant.